USPS VS UPS VS FedEx: Which Shipping Carrier Is The Best?

 What USPS Is Best For & Why

-The United States Postal Service stands apart on this list as a shipping carrier because it’s an independent federal agency.
 The USPS bears the unique responsibility of providing postal services to all residents of the United States, pledging that “Neither snow nor rain nor heat nor gloom of night” will keep the postal service from delivering letters and packages to American mailboxes (although in my experience, freezing rain/ice does the trick).

 USPS is best for small, light shipments and is a good choice for those who need affordable shipping.

 While the USPS is not the ideal option for every merchant (or every shipment!), it still is well worth considering as a part of your fulfillment strategy.
-I would recommend the USPS in particular to sellers who ship a lot of small packages under 13 ounces.
+I would recommend the USPS, in particular, to sellers who ship a lot of small packages under 13 ounces.
 Those super-low rates for light shipments are hard to beat!

 Pros